lijecaru/carla-display/README.md

 # make executable, replace the number with your number of cores to achieve faster building speed
 $ make platform -j8
 # it will generate the binary program at REPO_ROOT_FOLDER/bin

-# to launch the backend, type the following command
-# the backend should be launched after launching the carla simulator
-$ ../bin/platform
 ```

 In another terminal